The Dark Side of Motherhood

 Me, who never change a diaper in my whole life before!

-And when I didn’t experience that I got even angrier.
+And when I didn’t experience that, I got even angrier.
 Bitterness consumed me.

 I was angry but couldn’t figure out who or why.
-How can I be so angry at the wailing baby in the middle of the night and love him deeply at the same time?
+How can I be so mad at the wailing baby in the middle of the night and love him deeply at the same time?

 Post-Partum Depression

-After I was diagnosed with that I started to google the heck out of PPD and everything I found mirrored back exactly how I felt in that early year of motherhood.
+After I was diagnosed with that, I started to google the heck out of PPD, and everything I found mirrored back exactly how I felt in that early year of motherhood.

 What I went through was more than a baby blues.
 It was deeper, darker.